10 Common Motorcycle Accidents and How To Avoid Them

-Safety gear doesn’t just help prevent injury in a crash, but can make riding more comfortable, put you in better control of your bike and help you be seen by other drivers.
+Safety gear doesn’t just help prevent injury in a crash, it can also make riding more comfortable, put you in better control of your bike, and help you be seen by other drivers.
 Bright colors on your helmet and jacket/suit will help car drivers see you, potentially avoiding some of the common accidents detailed below.

 The most common motorcycle accident.
 A car fails to see you or judges your speed incorrectly, turning in front of you at an intersection.
 Blame inattention, distraction, blind spots and even psychology; a driver looking for cars perceives merely an absence of cars, not the presence of a motorcycle.

 How To Avoid It: Simple, you just need to see it coming.
 Part of your job as a motorcyclist is to develop a precognitive sixth sense.
 Look for signs that could indicate someone may turn in front of you: a car is at an intersection waiting to turn, there’s a gap in traffic near an intersection, driveway or parking lot.
 In either situation, slow down, cover your brakes and get ready to take evasive action.
 Yes, you do need to take something as innocuous as a car waiting in a turn lane as a major and immediate threat to your life.
 You also need to account for objects outside of your vision.
 Gaps in traffic indicate the possibility of someone coming through that gap, even if you can’t see them.
 Again, MAJOR THREAT, PREPARE FOR EVASIVE ACTION.